oconnor663/bao/docs/spec.md

 That would allow each leaf hash to be incorporated into the root immediately, at the cost of communicating between threads after each leaf, and possibly some smaller unavoidable heap allocations.
-That cost can be amortized over a large leaf size, or over a larger group of leaves, down to a level that's acceptible on a single machine.
+That cost can be amortized over a large leaf size, or over a larger group of leaves, down to a level that's acceptable on a single machine.
 But when the cost of communication is even higher, like in a MapReduce job or some other distributed setting, it becomes a problem again.